tbl(1) — Linux manual page

 respect to each other.

-Decimal separators in eqn equations within N-classified
+The appearance of eqn equations within N-classified columns

 R, r Right-align entry within the column.